 To distinguish the real Messiah from false messiahs, we must rely on the Word of God for answers.

-There are at least 333 Messianic prophecies in the Jewish Scriptures that describe the real Messiah.
+There are over 300 Messianic prophecies in the Jewish Scriptures that describe the real Messiah.

 The following is a list of just a few of these, which point to Yeshua as “Mashiach” and disqualify Rabbi Schneerson or other false messiahs: